renovatebot/renovate/docs/usage/bot-comparison.md

 ### Grouped updates

-Renovate comes with community-provided groupings of dependencies, so it will group common dependencies out-of-the-box.
+Renovate comes with community-provided groupings of dependencies.
+So Renovate groups common dependencies into a single PR, out-of-the-box.

-With Dependabot you'll have to set your own [`groups`](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#groups).
+Dependabot can group dependencies into a single PR too, but you must set your own [`groups`](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#groups) first.

 ### Upgrades common monorepo packages at once

-Renovate has a [`group:monorepos`](https://docs.renovatebot.com/presets-group/#groupmonorepos) preset, that upgrades common monorepo packages at once.
+Renovate has a [`group:monorepos`](https://docs.renovatebot.com/presets-group/#groupmonorepos) preset, that upgrades common monorepo packages in a single PR.

-Dependabot does not update common monorepo packages at once.
+Dependabot does not update common monorepo packages in a single PR.

 ### Supported platforms